nedwors/pluralize/README.md

 ```

 ### Usage
-`Pluralize` implements the `Stringable` interface, so in your views it works just by calling the helper function or class.
+`Pluralize` implements the `Stringable` interface, so in your Blade views it works just by calling the helper function or class.
 ```php
 pluralize('Dog', $dogs)
 ```